poulami128/AI-Document-Data-Extractor/README.md

 # 📄 AI Document Data Extraction Agent

+...project description...

+---

+## 🚀 Features

+...

+---

+## 🎥 Demo

+1. Upload any PDF document.
+2. Click **Extract Information**.
+3. The AI identifies the document type.
+4. A summary and structured data are generated.
+5. Download the extracted information as JSON or CSV.
+6. Ask questions about the document using the AI Document Assistant.

+---

+## 📑 Supported Documents

+...

+# 📄 AI Document Data Extraction Agent

 An AI-powered document analysis application built using **Python**, **Streamlit**, and **Google Gemini AI**.
 The application automatically extracts structured information from PDF documents, identifies the document type, generates summaries, and allows users to ask questions about the uploaded document using natural language.

 ---